Learn how to Use an Ear Thermometer. Mercury thermometers are the old, reliable standbys for determining whether you or your child has a fever.

 Medical experts agree that accurate temperature readings can be made by probing the armpit, anus, oral cavity, forehead, and ear.

-However, the benchmarks of what temperature is normal in each specific region to require some discussion because there is quite a bit of variance.
-Reference to the ear thermometer fever chart below.
+However, the benchmarks for temperature normal in each specific region require some discussion because there is quite a bit of variance.
+Refer to the ear thermometer fever chart below.

 Ear Thermometer Fever Chart